 If Quinta do Ludo is Algarve’s Coto Donaña (A National Park in Spain) then Rocha da Pena is Algarve’s Table Mountain.
 This sítio classificado is spectacular to look at.
-There are panoramic views from the top, a good variety of wildflowers, interesting rather than abundant birds, special butterflies, the impressive cave Algar dos Mouros, an unbelievable Neolithic wall and above all a well-marked 6.4 km trail.
+There are panoramic views from the top, a good variety of wildflowers, special butterflies, the impressive cave Algar dos Mouros, an Iron Age wall and above all a well-marked 6.4 km trail.
+Birds are not obvious but over 70 species have been recorded there.
 A short side trail leads to the summit, Talefe, 479 metres.
 As the trail drops off the plateau it passes through Penina, which is still very much a traditional village of the Algarvian serras.
 The final amble back to the start point passes impressively beneath Rocha da Pena escarpment.

 Reports of the number of plants recorded at Rocha da Pena vary wildly but it seems safe to assume that there are at least 400 different species in the area.
 It is also very rich in birdlife with well over 70 species having been recorded there.